How to Use Psychology to Improve Your Digital Marketing Campaigns [Infographic]

 July 18, 2018 by Rob FitzGerald

 Digital marketing is an interesting discipline where marketers get to wear not only the hat of a sales person but also that of a psychologist.
 It doesn’t mean that they become clinical psychologists who assess mental, emotional, or behavioral disorders though.
 What they can do is to use psychological principles to persuade customers to their desired action.
+While some marketer might go to school to learn these principles others might opt for using something similar to this data science bootcamp to help them learn more.
 How cool is that?

 It may take a lot of training to understand how the brain works or how to best appeal to one’s emotions, but there’s a way for marketers to know these things without taking a psychology class.
 To get you started, here’s an infographic that shows how you could apply the science of human psychology in digital marketing.